tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 * By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
 After this feature is enabled for you, send in the request the variable `creditCard.processWithoutCvv2` as true and remove the variable `creditCard.securityCode`.
 Having this feature enabled is mandatory when using credit card tokens generated with MDES or VTS.
 * When using credit cards, take into account the considerations due to Argentinian regulations for the check out page.
 * Due to Tax regulations, it is mandatory to send the parameters `payer.billingAddress.state` using format [ISO 3166-2 ARG official](https://www.iso.org/obp/ui/#iso:code:3166:AR) and `payer.dnitype`.
+* The variable `transaction.threeDomainSecure` does not replace the card information nor any of the mandatory fields of the transaction.
+This object is additional and not mandatory.
+* The variable `transaction.threeDomainSecure` corresponds to a _passthrough_ scenario where the commerce performs the authentication by their own.

 ### Authorization
 Use this method to perform the **Authorization** step of a two-step flow.
 In this step, you authorize the payment but the amount is not debited until you [capture]({{< ref "payments-api-argentina.md#capture" >}}) the funds.<br>The following are the request and response bodies for this transaction type.